 - Deferred sales charge in trade confirmation – Any deferred sales charges when you sell the security must be included in your trade confirmation.

-- Report on charges and other compensation – You will get an annual report including detailed information on charges and compensation paid to your dealer or adviser.
+- Report on charges and other compensation – You will get an annual report that includes detailed information on charges and fees paid to your dealer or advisor for your account.

-- Investment performance report – You will get an annual performance report using standard formulas explaining how your investments have performed over time.
+- Report on investment performance – You will get an annual performance report that explains how your investments have performed over specific periods of time.

-All cost and performance changes, as well as examples of the annual charges and compensation report and investment performance report are available from the Ontario Securities Commission (OSC)
+Discussion of the newest cost and performance requirements, as well as examples of the annual charges and compensation report and investment performance report are available from the Ontario Securities Commission (OSC)